wpexpertsio/login-designer/readme.md

 [![A quick video of Login Designer](https://user-images.githubusercontent.com/1813435/32916537-6792aa12-caea-11e7-9bb8-d07f00f05b8a.jpg)](https://vimeo.com/243191812#t=1s)

-## Plugin Installation ##
+## Installation ##

+You may:
-1. You can clone the GitHub repository: `https://github.com/thatplugincompany/login-designer.git`
+1. Clone the GitHub repository: `https://github.com/thatplugincompany/login-designer.git`, or..
-2. Or download it directly as a ZIP file: `https://github.com/thatplugincompany/login-designer/archive/master.zip`
+2. [Download the latest release](https://github.com/thatplugincompany/login-designer/releases) from the GitHub repository, or..
-3. Or download it from the [WordPress repository](https://wordpress.org/plugins/login-designer/).
+3. Download the plugin from the [WordPress repository](https://wordpress.org/plugins/login-designer/).

-4. Install the plugin and head to the Customizer.
-You'll see a "Login Designer" panel.
+Then install the plugin and head to the Customizer.
+There you'll find a "Login Designer" panel.
 Click that and have fun! 🤪

 ## Bugs ##
 If you find an issue, [create an issue](https://github.com/thatplugincompany/login-designer/issues?state=open).